getCUJO/QoOID/draft-ietf-ippm-qoo.md

 # The QoO Framework {#qoo-section}

 The QoO framework builds on the conceptual foundation of Quality Attenuation {{TR-452.1}}.
-Similar to Quality Attenuation, QoO evaluates network conditions using latency distributions and packet loss rates under the assumption that other factors which could in principle be measured but are not explicitly captured by QoO will inevitably influence the observed latency and packet loss behavior, so that QoO indirectly accounts for their effects.
+Similar to Quality Attenuation, QoO evaluates network conditions using latency distributions and packet loss probabilities under the assumption that other factors which could in principle be measured but are not explicitly captured by QoO will inevitably influence the observed latency and packet loss behavior, so that QoO indirectly accounts for their effects.
 The QoO framework additionally includes throughput, i.e., the available network capacity, as applications usually have minimum throughput requirements below which they do not work at all.
 The measured conditions are compared against application-specific, quality-focused network performance requirements.
-Latency requirements are specified along multiple dimensions (such as 90th or 95th latency percentiles) while packet loss requirements specify mean packet loss rates.
+Latency requirements are specified along multiple dimensions (such as 90th or 95th latency percentiles) while packet loss requirements specify mean packet loss ratios.
-Both, latency and packet loss requirements, are specified at two thresholds:
+Both latency and packet loss requirements are specified at two thresholds:

 - Optimal performance (ROP): Network conditions under which application performance becomes optimal
 - Unacceptable performance (CPUP): Network conditions under which application performance becomes unacceptable